ThaboChauke/Chrome_Extension/README.md

     ```

 3. Open `index.html` in your web browser to view the application.
+4. To enable the `SAVE TAB` feature, this app requires Chrome and the Chrome Tabs API, so it will need to be part of a Chrome extension.

 ## Usage

-- Enter a lead (text) into the input field.
+- **Enter a Lead:** Type a lead (URL or text) into the input field.
-- Click the "SAVE INPUT" button.
+- **Save the Lead:** Click the `SAVE INPUT` button to save the lead to the list.
+- **Save the Current Tab:** Click the `SAVE TAB` button to save the URL of the currently active browser tab.
+- **Delete All Leads:** Double-click the `DELETE ALL` button to clear all saved leads.
-- The saved lead will appear in the unordered list below the input field.
+- **View Saved Leads:** The saved leads are displayed as clickable links in an unordered list

+## Features
+1. **Save Lead Manually:** Input a lead manually and save it to the list.
+2. **Save Current Tab**: Capture and save the URL of the active browser tab (requires Chrome Tabs API).
+3. **Delete All Leads**: Clear all stored leads with a double-click.
+4. **Persistent Storage:** Leads are stored in the browser’s localStorage so they persist across sessions.